 The sunken treasure of vintage newspapers remained far from public view for many decades.
 But thanks to recently digitized archives, we can now see exactly what rolled off the printing presses in the 19th century.

-The blog items in this collection feature links to actual newspaper headlines and articles about significant events, as seen when the ink was still fresh on the page.
+Newspapers are the first draft of history, and reading the actual 19th century coverage of historic events will often provide fascinating details.
+The blog postings in this collection feature links to actual newspaper headlines and articles about significant events, as seen when the ink was still fresh on the page.

 Before the story of Solomon Northup was told in the Oscar-winning film "12 Years a Slave," it was reported in newspapers.
 Soon after Northup's release from slavery, accounts of his ordeal appeared in the press.
 And a look at newspaper coverage of his struggle to achieve justice in the court system shows that he was ultimately thwarted by the Dred Scott decision.